tellnes/bunyan-middleware/Readme.md

 **`obscureHeaders`** Default: `null`

-- Set to an array with header nams to remove them from log output.
+- Set to an array with header names to remove them from log output.

 - Eg: `[ 'Authorization' ]`